beforesemicolon/markup/docs/documentation/capabilities/web-component.md

 field.contentRoot // ShadowRoot object
 ```

 This is not to be confused with the Node returned by calling the [getRootNode()](https://developer.mozilla.org/en-US/docs/Web/API/Node/getRootNode) on an element.
-The getRootNode will return the element context root node and contentRoot will contain the node where the template was rendered to.
+The getRootNode will return the element context root node, and contentRoot will contain the node where the template was rendered to.

 ### Root

-The `root` tells you about where the component was rendered at.
-It can either be the document itself, or the ancestor element shadow root.
+The `root` tells you about where the component was rendered.
+It can either be the document itself or the ancestor element shadow root.